jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_4_Building_Indexes.md

 ## Downloading the genome and building indexes

-Because our project involves the *C. elegans* genome, we will now download the C. elegans genome and build HISAT2 indexes using it.
-These are files that will make it possible to use the C. elegans genome as a reference genome in a HISAT2 alignment.
+Because our project involves the *C. elegans* genome, we will now download the *C. elegans* genome and build HISAT2 indexes using it.
+These are files that will make it possible to use the *C. elegans* genome as a reference genome in a HISAT2 alignment.
 This is a very common step in any NextGen sequencing alignment protocol.

 To get started, we'll need to download some information on the *C. elegans* genome from a trusted repository.

 To build the genome, we'll need as input two things:
 - The genome as fasta files, one for each chromosome
 - A name for our genome that we choose.
-(Since we're using Caenorhabditis elegans, version 11, we'll call it **ce11**)
+(Since we're using *Caenorhabditis elegans*, version 11, we'll call it **ce11**)

 **!!!
 Exercise:** Build hisat2 indices